 - Connect with a supervisor on our list of approved placements and ask about potential field placement opportunities.

-- Request approval from the director of field placements about a placement not on the list with the new placement approval request form.
+- Request approval from the director of field placements about a placement not on the list of approved placements by completing a field placement confirmation form.

 - Fill out the field placement confirmation form if you already have a placement in mind.